aws-samples/sample-fraud-investigation-assistance-using-aws-bedrock-strandsagents-mcp/README.md

 ### Using knowledgebase policies
-Before testing knowledge policy scenario make sure to upload a policy to the S3 bucket - see example `/data/knowledge-base/` After uploading the polices you must sync the agent with the knowledge base change:
+Before testing knowledge policy scenario make sure to upload a policy to the S3 bucket - see example `/data/knowledge-base/` After uploading the policies you must sync the agent with the knowledge base change:

 ![sync kb](/images/screenshots/screen6.png)